 Keep in mind that if you cash out of a fixed annuity and you are younger than 59½ years old, the IRS will penalize you by taking 10% of interest gains.
 To avoid the IRS penalty prior to 59½ years of age, you must roll the money into another annuity.
 In this regard, fixed annuities should be considered retirement vehicles, regardless of the surrender schedule.

 The most competitive fixed annuities typically permit withdrawals of the previous twelve months’ interest, without an insurance company penalty.
 Some allow you to withdraw 10% of your premium per year without an insurance company penalty.
 Bank CDs typically do not permit withdrawals without penalties.

 Should I Invest in a Bank CD, or in an Annuity with Multi-Year Guaranteed Returns?

 If you are looking for a guaranteed rate of return over a fixed term, Annuity FYI encourages you to research “MYG” fixed annuities – primarily because of their higher interest rate guarantees and tax advantages over bank CDs.
 However, closely examine the terms and conditions of any fixed annuity before investing.
-If you are uncertain, contact an Annuity FYI Expert contact an Annuity FYI Expert by Internet / e-mail, or call 1-866-223-2121
+If you are uncertain, contact an licensed financial professional contact an licensed financial professional by Internet/e-mail, or call 1-866-223-2121

 - Does the fixed annuity have a guaranteed interest rate for the entire rate period, or can the rate change after the first year?
 If so, what will that rate be?